LoukilRihab/elastic-butler/README.md

 ## Configuration

 A file **config/env.json** exists to allow you to provide configuration for this application.
 This includes many things like sender configuration and data store configuration.

-Elastic butler will store the [recipes](#recipes) and the execution result at a Elastic Search index this means you can build dashboards and visualizations about your alerts!
-You could even alert on your alerts if you wanted to.
+Elastic butler will store the [recipes](#recipes) and the execution result at an Elastic Search index.
+This means you can build dashboards and visualizations about your alerts!
+You can even make an alert on your alerts if you want to.

 ## Recipes

-A recipe describe the operation of monitoring.
+A recipe describes the operation of monitoring.
 This is how a recipe looks like:

 ```json
 {